My dear Theo, it’s been a week since I

-myself.
-I feel quite at home and with
+committed myself.
+I feel quite at home here

-no regrets that I did so.
-This is not
+and have no regrets that I did so.
+This is

 I am not alone here, other men suffer